grnet/synnefo/docs/quick-install-admin-guide.rst

  * gunicorn (WSGI http server)
  * postgresql (database)
  * rabbitmq (message queue)
+ * ntp (NTP daemon)

-You can install apache2 and progresql by running:
+You can install apache2, progresql and ntp by running:

 .. code-block:: console

-   # apt-get install apache2 postgresql
+   # apt-get install apache2 postgresql ntp

 Make sure to install gunicorn >= v0.12.2.
 You can do this by installing from the official debian backports: